samidarko/VideoTuna/README.md

 ### 3.Inference state-of-the-art T2V/I2V/T2I models

-- Inference many video generation models **in one command**: `bash tools/video_comparison/compare.sh`
+- Inference a set of text-to-video models **in one command**: `bash tools/video_comparison/compare.sh`
   - The default mode is to run all models, e.g., `inference_methods="videocrafter2;dynamicrafter;cogvideo—t2v;cogvideo—i2v;opensora"`
   - If the users want to inference specific models, modify the `inference_methods` variable in `compare.sh`, and list the desired models separated by semicolons.
   - Also specify the input directory via the `input_dir` variable.
 This directory should contain a `prompts.txt` file, where each line corresponds to a prompt for the video generation.
 The default `input_dir` is `inputs/t2v`
+- Inference a set of image-to-video models **in one command**: `bash tools/video_comparison/compare_i2v.sh`